Category Archives: GameMaster’s Resource

 TM and © 2019 Monte Cook Games, LLC.

 Numenera is a game published by Monte Cook Games.
-Its setting is the Ninth World, and this list has ten rumours for that setting.
+Its setting is the Ninth World, and this list has six rumours for that setting.
 The rumours, which are similar to the Hearsay that can be found in the official books, can be used as adventure hooks or as simple misinformation.

 Want some items that could be used as oddities?
 Check out 100 Xenoarchaeological Finds.